pulumi/pulumi/docs/language2.md

         state: string<2>
         zip: string<"[0-9]{5}(-[0-9]{4})?">
     }

+Each schema property is assumed to be mutable and required by default.
+To disable mutation of a property (shallowly), mark it as `readonly`.
+To indicate that a property is optional, mark it as `optional`.
+An optional property may also be given a default value, for example as follows.
+It is illegal to give a required property a default value.

+        optional age: number = 42

+TODO(joe): protobufs took the opposite approach (and even ditched required altogether eventually).
+I do wonder if we
+    should flip the polarity on this one.

 Schema types may subtype other schema types.
 Because there is no implementation code associated with schema types, this behaves like structural subtyping.
 For example, imagine we want an `Employee` which is a special kind of `Person`: